 The autoroute system in France is operated by several different companies -- each controlling a particular area of French autoroutes & it is possible to subscribe to the Liber-T system via any of these companies.
 Whilst the toll rates are the same as if you were paying cash at a booth, some of these companies offer discounts on their particular sections of the autoroute system -- it can therefore be more beneficial to subscribe to a company operating in an area that you use the most i.e. Calais.
 To look at the various offers go here

 Most of the motorway companies now accept UK credit cards & bank accounts & it is possible to apply either online or by downloading a form, once you have subscribed, the transponder is sent by post & it only requires to be stuck onto your motorhome windscreen.
 It is also possible to join up at some of the autoroute service areas.
 The various low useage schemes on offer are mainly restricted to motorhomes upto a GVW of 3.5 tonnes & with a height upto 3metres (Class 2).

 The scheme shouldn't cost you any more than what you would pay if using cash or credit cards, the main advantage is in not having to queue at the toll booths.
 There is also the advantage of avoiding the delays in waiting whilst your cash or credit card is processed & in not having to be sure of having sufficient cash in case your credit card doesn't work.
 It is also possible to achieve savings on the toll rates as some of the various companies offer reductions on their particular sections of the autoroute system.

 All motorists, including foreign ones, are now subject to a €68 fine if they don't display

-their “CritAir” anti-pollution sticker on their cars, whilst driving in certain parts of France.
+their “CritAir” anti-pollution sticker on their vehicle, when driving in certain parts of France.

 Stickers are already required to be displayed by any vehicles entering Paris, Rennes,